Graylog2/documentation/pages/lookuptables.rst

 Cache implementations are pluggable and new ones can be added through plugins.

-.. note:: The CSV file adapter reads the entire file into memory and re-read on
+.. note:: The CSV file adapter reads the entire file into memory and refreshes
-         the check interval if something is changed.
-If the cache is purged but the check interval is not crossed it might happen that the lookup still gives old values.
+          its contents after within each check interval if the file was changed.
+If the cache was purged but the check interval has not elapsed, lookups might return expired values.

 Lookup Tables
 ^^^^^^^^^^^^^